Gasparfgf/anti-gaspillage/antigasp/README.md

 ```bash
 ./run.sh
 ```
-> Just for the first time.
+> Only for the first time.

 If not: